jundalisay/spblist/content/en/research/socrates/meno/chapter-02.md

 SOCRATES: And do you really imagine, Meno, that a man knows evils to be evils and desires them notwithstanding?

-MENO: Certainly I do.

-SOCRATES: And desire is of possession?

-MENO: Yes, of possession.

-SOCRATES: And does he think that the evils will do good to him who possesses them, or does he know that they will do him harm?
+Desire is of possession.
+And does he think that the evils will do good to him who possesses them, or does he know that they will do him harm?

 MENO: There are some who think that the evils will do them good, and others who know that they will do them harm.